 Giving Your Ears to the Living

 Then a few months ago, something shifted.
 I don't remember exactly how it started.
-An Aurora song in a playlist, maybe.
-Then Pomme.
-Then Lana Del Rey.
+An Aurora song in a playlist, maybe, then Pomme, then Lana Del Rey.
 Properly, not just the singles I'd half-heard years ago.
-Then more.

 The old music is still great.
-Rumours is still a perfect album.
-Biggie is still untouchable.
+Rumours is a perfect album, Biggie is untouchable.
 But those artists had their time.
 They got the arenas, the magazine covers, the decades of cultural real estate.
 They've been heard.

 The people making music right now haven't had that yet.
 Some of them might never get it.
 And there's something that feels right about giving your attention to the ones who are still building.